 Experimental Science Fair Project

-When you do an experiment, you choose one thing to change and try to understand what change results.
+When you do an experiment, you choose one thing to change and try to understand the results of that change.
 This is called Cause and Effect.
 If your science fair only allows experimental projects that follow “The” Scientific Method, then follow these steps:

-- Write a detailed experimental question that makes it clear what you will measure.
+- Write a detailed experimental question that makes it clear what you will change.

 - State your prediction as a result of a change that you make.